bytes-as/2D-texture-generation/README.md

-# train-generation
+# 2Dimensional Texture Generation
-Train Generated animation using single dimension Perlin Noise
+Using Perlin Noise in 2 dimension